Windows CMD Commands: Mastering the Command Prompt

 title command prompt change CMD

 The CMD window title changes to the provided string.
-Use the command when running multiple batch scripts to differentiate between different command prompts.
+Use the command when running multiple batch scripts to distinguish between different command prompts.

-The tracert (traceroute) command is a networking tool for determining the path from a local computer to a destination.
-The command sends ICMP messages with increasing TTL values to map routers along the path.
+The tracert (traceroute) command is a networking tool that maps the path from a local computer to a destination.
+It sends ICMP messages with increasing TTL values to map routers along the path.

 The syntax for tracert is: